anggikolo11/anggikolo11/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on School Company as a Teacher.
+Have been around 8 years being a Teacher.

-- 🌱 I’m currently learning Javascript & App Script from Google Workspace I'm a learner and still,
+- 🌱 I’m currently learning Javascript & App Script from Google Workspace.
+My School habit makes me to work with this platform.

+I'm a learner and still,

 <!--